ryanjerving/note-frequencies/README.md

 The idea is to de-mystify the related processes of improvising and composing by giving students a sense of the "safest" notes in any given song, as well as a sense of which notes are likely to be more often using as passing tones or "flavor" notes.

+A fully rendered html version of the project is available through RPubs.com at <http://rpubs.com/ryanjerving/note-frequencies-in-viper-songs>

 It would be fun to expand this at some point to consider how note choice relates to chord changes, or how frequently a given note precedes or follows other notes.